 Lectures on Symplectic Geometry, Ana Cannas da Silva

 The lecture notes style of the book is still extremely present and I like it.
-The projects/exercises are wonderful, I wish more books did that.
+The exercises-as-projects are a wonderful idea, I wish more books did this.
 I particularly liked the presentation of the compatibility of symplectic, riemannian and complex structures on a manifold.
 I just wish the subject was better motivated, it’s a bit bland.
 Personally, I think I might like this book better:

 An Introduction to Symplectic Geometry, Rolf Berndt